Shhatter/digitaltulip-documentation/Client/Create a Directive.md

 # Introduction

-Directives are a powerfull part of the Angular js package.
+Directives are a powerful part of the Angular js package.
 It allows for the creation of reusable functionality in a website.
 Many websites consist of repetitive elements that are included on multiple pages, for instance a navigation bar.
 Pasting the same html for each page would srart to become unmanagable, especially when implementing big changes.

 Directives allow you to place html and javascript code in a single location and call it using a single tag.